yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <comment-title>Output control</comment-title>
 >
 > Control your output files with the example files of the [VarVAMP-qPCR-output github page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
 There you can check, if you have created the same primers.
-You can find the primers in the file "primers.tsv".
+You can find the primer locations in the bed file "primers.bed".
 {: .comment}

 For practicing further options, we'll now get Polio 1-3 genome data and create primers for another use case with the *TILED* flavor.
 These primers are suitable for Oxford Nanopore or Illumina based full-genome sequencing.